Skip to Main Content

 What is an annotated bibliography?

 An annotated bibliography is a list of citations to books, articles, and documents.
-Each citation is followed by a brief (usually about 150 words) descriptive and evaluative paragraph, the annotation.
-The purpose of the annotation is to inform the reader of the relevance, accuracy, and quality of the sources cited.
+Each citation is followed by a brief annotation - a descriptive and evaluative paragraph.
+The purpose of the annotation is to inform the reader of the relevance, accuracy, and relevance of the sources cited.

 What is the difference between an annotated bibliography and...